hrydbeck/PL_NGP_och_Seqera_quarto_book/README.md

-# These are notes for a presentatin on PL NGP and Seqera
+# These are notes for a presentation on PL NGP and Seqera